 As such, it is no surprise that the PMESII-PT has gained increasing popularity within the business world in recent years, and is now widely recognized as one of the most valuable strategic tools available.

 The tool is compromised by eight inter-connected operational variables.
 Each one of them is further discussed below:

 The political variable looks into the political power, structure, and hierarchy within the operational environment.
-This factor is all about the role of government within the economy, with some trending issues being the tax policy, the trade restrictions, the foreign trade policy, and the overall political stability.
+This factor is all about the role of government within the economy, with some trending issues being the tax policy, the trade restrictions, and the foreign trade policy.